 23 – Values only mean something if stood by when inconvenient.

 24 – Stress kills slowly and silently.
 Reduce it by taking a break, a walk, reading, writing, or something else.
 Don’t do too much of any one thing all the time.
 Try to find balance in work and play.

 25 – Music in any shape or form helps everything.

 26 – Stop and listen.
 A clear mind is open to ideas.

 27 – Keep it simple.
-Show up and do my best.
+Show up and do your best.